-Ontario Human Rights Commission urges Ontarians to respect the human rights of Ontario’s East Asian community in light of the potential health event following confirmed cases of the Wuhan novel coronavirus in Toronto.
+Ontario Human Rights Commission urges Ontarians to respect the human rights of Ontario’s East Asian community in light of the potential health event following confirmed cases of the novel coronavirus (COVID-19) in Toronto.

 The OHRC has learned that parent groups in York Region started a petition calling on their school board to track students who recently travelled to any part of China and inform parents about these students.
 The petition also calls for the school board to send out communications asking that students who have recently returned from China to stay at home for a minimum of 17 days.

-Discriminatory action against any persons or communities because of an association with the Wuhan novel coronavirus, perceived or otherwise, is prohibited by the Ontario Human Rights Code.
-The Coronavirus is not isolated to people of any particular ethnic origin, place of origin or race.
+Discriminatory action against any persons or communities because of an association with the novel coronavirus (COVID-19), perceived or otherwise, is prohibited by the Ontario Human Rights Code.
+The coronavirus is not isolated to people of any particular ethnic origin, place of origin or race.